mkain112/MTA-Ridership-Impact-of-COVID-19/README.md

 ![image info](img/test_ratio_boxplot.png)

-This showed something different; showing that there was indeed more tests given to weathier neighborhoods but the medians seemed very close.
+This showed something different-showing that there was indeed more tests given to weathier neighborhoods but the medians seemed very close.
 This was when I wanted to verify and decided to run my third hypothesis test.

 My Null Hypothesis was that there is no difference in the testing rate given and median household incomes, I ran my experiment with a significance level of 0.05.
 My conclusion was that there is sifficient statistical evidence to say there is a difference in the testing rate given and median household incomes, with a p-value close to 0.